bigbigmdm/IMSProg/README.md

 - The `Main menu -> Programmer -> Chip info` or `<Ctrl+P>` item shows the Serial Flash Discoverable Parameter (SFDP) register and the status registers of the SPI NOR flash memory chips.

 ![SFDP](img/IMSProg_SFDP_eng.png)

+If the SPI NOR FLASH chip is detected normally but not read (gives the message 'Error reading sector 0'), you can change bit BP4 to zero in the `Chip info` window.
+Then read the chip again.

 ### File operations
 - The ![Save](img/save64.png) or `<Ctrl+S>` button is used to save the computer buffer to a file.